Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 heals all undead allies for 20 HP. **Touch of Death** (Melee 4 vs. Fortitude;
 recharge 6) is the big one: a hit reduces the target to 0 HP, bypassing any and all resistances.
 A miss deals damage equal to the target's bloodied value.
-A couple offense good whacks with the fixed Wand after hitting with this, and you have a brand new dread wraith!
+A couple of good whacks with the fixed Wand after hitting with this, and you have a brand new dread wraith!

-When an enemy moves of shifts to a square adjacent to Orcus, he can use a **Tail Lash** as a reaction, doing a bit less damage than the wand, stunning the target for a turn and knocking them prone.
+When an enemy moves or shifts to a square adjacent to Orcus, he can use a **Tail Lash** as a reaction, doing a bit less damage than the wand, stunning the target for a turn and knocking them prone.

-Orcus suffers a bit from same problems that plagued 3e boss monsters, which are that he has few ranged options and is suceptible to a bunch of conditions that limit his actions.
+Orcus suffers a bit from same problems that plagued 3e boss monsters, which are that he has few ranged options and is susceptible to a bunch of conditions that limit his actions.
 Those are less of a problem than they would have been in 3e, but you still might want to give him something like a dragon's Action Recovery ability.